zlite/chemputer/README.md

 BOM:
 - [Steppers with lead screws for linear motion](https://amzn.to/4tf6lsl)
 - [Camera](https://amzn.to/4sIcuxi)
+- A RaspberryPi of some sort.
+4 or 5 recommended.
 - [RepRap Ramps 1.6 controller](https://amzn.to/4cumjs3)
 - [Arduino Mega](https://amzn.to/4cNtHji)
 - [Limit switches](https://amzn.to/4sIrRps)